redaelli/docs/docs/IntelOwl/usage.md

   - [edelucia Yara rules](https://github.com/edelucia/rules/tree/main/yara)
   - [LOLDrivers Yara Rules](https://github.com/magicsword-io/LOLDrivers)
   - your own added signatures.
 See [Advanced-Usage](https://intelowlproject.github.io/docs/IntelOwl/advanced_usage/#analyzers-with-special-configuration) for more details.
+- `Zippy_scan` : [Zippy](https://github.com/thinkst/zippy): Fast method to classify text as AI or human-generated; takes in `lzma`,`zlib`,`brotli` as input based engines; `ensemble` being default.
+- `Blint`: [Blint](https://github.com/owasp-dep-scan/blint) is a Binary Linter that checks the security properties and capabilities of your executables.
+Supported binary formats: - Android (apk, aab) - ELF (GNU, musl) - PE (exe, dll) - Mach-O (x64, arm64)
+- `Mobsf`: [MobSF](https://github.com/MobSF/mobsfscan/) is a static analysis tool that can find insecure code patterns in your Android and iOS source code.
+Supports Java, Kotlin, Android XML, Swift and Objective C Code.
+- `DroidLysis`: [DroidLysis](https://github.com/cryptax/droidlysis) is a pre-analysis tool for Android apps: it performs repetitive and boring tasks we'd typically do at the beginning of any reverse engineering.
+It disassembles the Android sample, organizes output in directories, and searches for suspicious spots in the code to look at.
+The output helps the reverse engineer speed up the first few steps of analysis.
+- `Artifacts`: [Artifacts](https://github.com/guelfoweb/artifacts) is a tool that does APK strings analysis.
+Useful for first analysis.

 ###### External services